-For a planar composite body, equations (2.34) and (2.37) will be disregarded.
+For a planar composite body, Equations (2.34) and (2.37) can be omitted.

 Application 2.12.
-Locate the center of gravity of the cone shown in figure 2.36 knowing that its density increases with its height according to:
+Locate the center of gravity of the cone shown in Figure 2.36 given that its density increases with its height according to